junxit/us-congress-bills-113/metadata.md

 - 2014-12-02 — The House Committee on Rules reported an original measure, H. Rept.
 113-643, by Mr. Sessions.
 - 2014-12-02 — The House Committee on Rules reported an original measure, H. Rept.
 113-643, by Mr. Sessions.
 - 2014-12-02 — The rule provides for a closed rule for H.R.
 5771 and H.R.
 647.
+- 2014-12-03 — Considered as privileged matter. (consideration: CR H8305-8309)
+- 2014-12-03 — Considered as unfinished business. (consideration: CR H8310)
+- 2014-12-03 — DEBATE - The House proceeded with one hour of debate on H. Res.
+766.
+- 2014-12-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-12-03 — On agreeing to the resolution Agreed to by the Yeas and Nays: 231 - 192 (Roll no. 540). (text: CR H8305-8306)
+- 2014-12-03 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.Res.
+766, the Chair announced that further proceedings on adoption would be postponed.
+- 2014-12-03 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 231 - 192 (Roll no. 540).(text: CR H8305-8306)
+- 2014-12-03 — The previous question was ordered without objection. (consideration: CR H8309)